Psychosocial risks at work: how to identify them and what actions to take to prevent them?

 Suggest support systems

-Psychological and organizational support is crucial to help employees overcome the difficulties associated with PSR at work.
-Appropriate devices can reduce the risks of burnout and suffering at work.
+Psychological and organizational support is crucial to help employees overcome difficulties related to PSRs at work.
+Appropriate measures help reduce the risk of burnout and work-related suffering.

 Support for employees in difficulty

-It is essential to offer concrete solutions to employees who feel in difficulty, whether this involves coaching, readjusting their workload or personalized follow-up with mental health professionals.
+It is essential to offer practical solutions for employees struggling, including coaching, workload adjustment, or personalized follow-up with mental health professionals.

-These actions not only prevent PSR but also promote a healthy work environment, where employees feel supported and valued.
+These actions not only help prevent PSRs but also promote a healthy work environment where employees feel supported and valued.

 Icône Qualisocial